Comic opera—slapstick, satirical, often bawdy, and irreverent—has had a very different history than that of serious opera or what we call opera seria.

 A New Musical Style for the Enlightenment

 The spirit of originality of every person and natural humanism that characterized the Enlightenment demanded a musical style that would appeal to an idealized, average listener.
-It demanded a style which stressed beautiful melody and charm above everything and which avoided unnecessary complexity.
+It demanded a style which stressed beautiful melody and charm above everything and avoided unnecessary complexity.
 The Enlightenment rejected what it considered the elitist, overblown, melodically complex music of the Baroque.
-We call this new, accessible, melody-dominated musical style the Classical style.
-As this new style was brought to its state of highest development in and around the city of Vienna, c.
-1770 to 1800, it’s often referred to as the Viennese Classical style.
+This new, accessible, melody-dominated musical style was named the Classical style.

 Classical style harkens back to Greek Classical art for which it was named.
-Greek art celebrates, above all, clarity of line.
-Classical music celebrates clarity of melody—direct, accessible tunes.
-Greek art celebrates balance and proportion.
-Classical era music celebrates carefully wrought musical phrases and clear forms.
-Greek art celebrates aesthetic purity.
-Classical era music celebrates emotional restraint and elegance, and, for our purposes, greater realism and naturalism in opera.
+Greek art celebrates, above all, clarity of line, balance and proportion, and aesthetic purity.
+Classical music strove to celebrate clarity of melody with direct, accessible tunes; carefully wrought musical phrases with clear forms, emotional restraint, and elegance; and greater realism and naturalism in opera.

-Baroque opera seria, around 1740, at the beginning of what we would now consider the Enlightenment, was anything but Classical.
-It had formulaic, grandiose, and expensive productions, with libretti based on bastardized versions of ancient history and mythology.
-Stiff, exaggerated, often overblown characters suffered great emotional extremes, and there were very few ensembles and almost no choruses.
-Basically, the musical interest is carried by arias, which were abused profoundly by the singers, particularly the castrati.
+Around 1740, at the beginning of what is now considered the Enlightenment, Baroque opera seria was anything but Classical.
+Productions were formulaic, grandiose, and expensive, with libretti based on bastardized versions of ancient history and mythology.
+Stiff, exaggerated, often overblown characters suffered great emotional extremes.
+Often there were few ensembles and almost no choruses.
+Musical interest is carried by arias, which were abused profoundly by the singers, in particular the castrati.

-The relevance of this opera seria to the age of the Enlightenment was increasingly questioned by many contemporary artists, writers, philosophers, and composers, which led inevitably to the political and aesthetic and musical rejection of Baroque opera seria by the real progressive philosophers and composers.
+The relevance of opera seria to the age of the Enlightenment was increasingly questioned by many contemporary artists, writers, philosophers, and composers.
+It lead inevitably to the political, aesthetic, and musical rejection of Baroque opera seria by progressive philosophers and composers.

 Rousseau and the Critique of Opera Seria

 Chief among the critics of Baroque opera seria was Jean-Jacques Rousseau.
 Rousseau lived from 1712 to 1778.
 He was an anti-establishment French intellectual.
-He was an author, a philosopher, and a composer.
-Whatever the topic, he blasted the establishment.
-He believed that the natural man was born pure, but was corrupted by civilization.
+An author, philosopher, and a composer, whatever the topic, Rousseau blasted the establishment.
+He believed the natural man was born pure, but was corrupted by civilization.

 Rousseau’s influence and attitude sparked a huge controversy.
-His critical opposition to the old-fashioned, state-subsidized French opera erupted in 1752 in a verbal battle.
-It was actually a pamphlet battle, as one group wrote a tract and circulated it around and then the opposition wrote theirs and circulated it around.
-This pamphlet battle was known as the guerre des buffons, the war of the buffoonists or the war of the comic actors, so-called because its immediate occasion was the presence in Paris of an Italian opera company, which for two seasons had enjoyed sensational success in Paris performing new Italian comic operas or opera buffe.
+His critical opposition to the old-fashioned, state-subsidized French opera erupted in 1752 in a pamphlet battle.
+One group wrote a tract and circulated it around to the public.
+In response, the opposition wrote theirs and circulated it around as well.
+This pamphlet battle was known as the guerre des buffons, the war of the buffoonists or the war of the comic actors, so-called because its immediate occasion was the presence in Paris of an Italian opera company.
+For two seasons the company had enjoyed sensational success in Paris performing new Italian comic operas or, opera buffe.

 Rousseau was the leader of the pro-Italian faction, and he published an article, among the many published, in which he went so far as to argue that the French language was inherently unsuitable for operatic singing.

-Practically every intellectual or would-be intellectual in Paris, which means everyone, my friends, between the age of two and 102, had taken part in this debate; partisans of the Italian opera buffa on one side and the friends of traditional French and opera seria on the other.
-Rousseau was the leader of the pro-Italian faction, and he published an article, among the many published, in which he went so far as to argue that the French language was inherently unsuitable for operatic singing.
-These tracts and these pamphlets and these verbal arguments went to some wild extremes in their desires to make their points.
-Bottom line, Rousseau and his friends represented progressive and advanced opinion in Paris, and as a result of their campaign, traditional opera seria soon lost favor among French audiences.
+Practically every intellectual or would-be intellectual in Paris, took part in the debate; partisans of the Italian opera buffa on one side, and the friends of traditional French and opera seria on the other.
+Rousseau was the leader of the pro-Italian faction.
+He published an article, among the many published, in which he went so far as to argue that the French language was inherently unsuitable for operatic singing.
+These tracts, pamphlets, and verbal arguments went to wild extremes in their desire to make their points.
+Rousseau and his friends represented progressive and advanced opinion in Paris.
+As a result of their campaign, traditional opera seria soon lost favor among French audiences.
 Rousseau and his followers embraced a new genre of opera, then emerging from Italy, particularly from the city of Naples, as the artistic solution for opera in the Enlightenment.
-Specifically, Rousseau and his clique embraced an opera entitled La serva padrona (The Maid as Mistress), composed by Giovanni Battista Pergolesi, and they celebrated this particular opera as the new ideal.
+Specifically, Rousseau and his clique embraced an opera entitled La serva padrona (The Maid as Mistress), composed by Giovanni Battista Pergolesi.
+They celebrated this particular opera as the new ideal.